 James Salter: A Sport and a Pastime

-He’s considered a “writer’s writer” — that is, too good for the masses to appreciate.
+He was considered a “writer’s writer” — that is, too good for the masses to appreciate.
 There are worse things to be called.
-Still, to be a “writer’s writer” for 35 years….
+Still, to be a “writer’s writer” for half a century…

 It started with Salter’s 1967 breakthrough novel, “A Sport and a Pastime.”
-Two reviews in The New York Times praised the book — Reynolds Price called it “as nearly perfect as any American fiction I know,” Webster Schott described it as “a tour de force in erotic realism.”
-It became a “cult classic.”
+Two reviews in The New York Times praised the book — Reynolds Price called it “as nearly perfect as any American fiction I know,” Webster Schott described it as “a tour de force in erotic realism” — but it didn’t find a large audience.
+Instead, it became a “cult classic.”
 Sadly, it still is.

 No one writes about France more lovingly than Salter; read a few paragraphs and you’ll want to buy a ticket.
 Not to Paris, though Salter gets its late nights and parties perfectly.
 To the small towns, the “real” France, where the smell of wood smoke is in the air and life is played out to the cadence of seasonal change.